There’s nothing like a warm fleece jacket for keeping the chill off when camping.

 Cotton, hemp, bamboo and other plant fibres

 It’s possible to make lovely outdoor clothes out of these natural fibres.
 They’re easy to care for too.
 It’s best if they’re grown organically, of course.
 Not so easy to find just yet, but we’ll update this article as new brands appear.
+Bamboo is an amzingly versitile fibre we wrote an article about Bamboo Plates too.

-This is a newish material and Vaude are the only company we’ve found who are using it for some of their fleeces in their Green Shape range.
+This is a newish material and Vaude (see below) are the only company we’ve found who are using it for some of their fleeces in their Green Shape range.
 Expensive, though, but as more people get on board, it should become more affordable.

-ion.
 Even if you are happy to buy wool, you won’t want to buy merino wool that comes from farms that use mulesing.
 I won’t go into the details here, but it’s a barbaric practice (mostly in Australia).

 Ask the retailer about farming standards and animal welfare.
 If they can’t answer the question, don’t buy it!
 Incidentally, we asked Bam, who use some merino in their jackets, and immediately got a great and reassuring reply.
-It’s worth doing!
+It’s worth asking!

 Environmentally friendly plastic clothing?